Skip to content

 hebb setup

-Creates hebb.json and hebb.db under the workspace, picks an embedding model from your OS locale, and pre-downloads it.
-Language and region are independent flags:
+Creates hebb.json and hebb.db under the workspace, picks a small embedding model from your OS locale, and downloads it only if it isn't already cached.
+Language, region, and profile are independent flags:

 bash